tobbi007/OctoPrint-OctoPlug/README.md

 #Features
 The Plugin also hooks to the GCode command M106 and M106 S0, which are the button "Fan on" and "Fan off" in your printers control tab.

-#Plan
-Include more Settings to make everything toggleable.